wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/mass-transfer-transaction.md

 ## Fee

 The minimum fee for a Mass Transfer transaction is 0.001 + 0.0005 × N WAVES, in case of transfer a [smart asset](/en/blockchain/token/smart-asset) 0.005  + 0.0005 × N WAVES, where N is the number of recipients.
-The fee value is rounded up to the thousandths.
+The fee value is rounded up to three decimals.

 If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.